Pediatric Hematology-Oncology Fellowship

 Blood and Marrow Transplantation Service

-This rotation on a 14-bed service provides the fellow with exposure to the clinical and laboratory aspects of allogeneic and autologous blood and marrow transplantation.
-Fellows participate in the care of these complex patients and make rounds with transplantation faculty members.
-Fellows learn peripheral blood stem cell collection, bone marrow harvesting and stem cell infusion during this rotation.
+This rotation on a 14-bed service provides the fellow with exposure to the clinical and laboratory aspects of allogeneic and autologous blood and marrow transplantation and cellular therapy.
+Fellows learn peripheral blood stem cell collection, bone marrow harvesting, cellular therapy and stem cell infusion during this rotation.

 Ambulatory Care/Continuity Clinic